 Certification is what doctors and nurse practitioners do.
 It is an online process that identifies you as having a condition that qualifies for the medical use of marijuana.
 Registration is what patients do.
 It is an online process that tells the Department of Public Health (DPH) who you are.
 Both certification and registration need to be renewed each year.
 The renewal dates might differ.
 Your medical marijuana card also has an expiration date which is usually the same as your registration expiration date.
-Both your certification and registration need to be “active” to gain entry to the dispensary.
+Both your certification and registration need to be “active” to gain entry to the dispensary as a patient.

 What happens if my medical card expires?

 Your connection to the medical use of marijuana program requires an active certification, an active registration and an active medical marijuana card.
 If one of them expires--or if all three have expired--it is relatively simple to renew them.
 Renewing your certification requires a visit to our office to confirm that you still have a qualifying condition.
 Certification becomes ACTIVE at the time of your visit.
 Renewing your registration can be done simply by logging into your Virtual Gateway Account and paying $50 to the State (unless you qualify for a waiver).
 It may take up to a week to become ACTIVE and allow you to print a temporary card.
 A new card will come by mail 2-3 weeks later.
 If you come to us with your login and password to your Virtual Gateway Account, we will assist you with re-registration at no charge.